Our Linnea as a puppy in an ad for Target Stores.

 The ideal time to bring home a new puppy is when the house is quiet.
 Establish a daily routine and follow these steps:

+Step 3: Observe and interact with your puppy while he's acclimating to his new den.
 This will help forge a sense of pack and establish you as the pack leader.

 Special Puppy Concerns